care guide

 HOW TO CLEAN & CARE FOR YOUR WELLINGTON BOOTS

-Following these steps when cleaning your boots will keep them fresh and help preserve the longevity of your wellies for all your upcoming mucky adventure!
+Following these steps when cleaning your boots will keep them fresh and help preserve the longevity of your wellies for all your upcoming mucky adventures!

 Person brushing mud off boots